iaifi/iaifi.github.io/internal-events.md

 ## Other Upcoming Internal Events
 Internal events are only open to IAIFI members and affiliates.
 Access to the Zoom information and recordings can be found on the IAIFI internal website (contact [iaifi-management@mit.edu](mailto:iaifi-management@mit.edu) if you have trouble logging in).

-  * **AI Lightning Talks**
+* **IAIFI Lightning Talks**
-    * **Friday, December 17, 2:00-3:00pm**
+  * **Friday, February 11, 2022 2:00-3:00pm and Friday, February 25, 2022 2:00-3:00pm**
-    * IAIFI researchers from the AI thrust will present their work to IAIFI members with a goal of sparking opportunities for collaboration.
+  * IAIFI researchers will volunteer to present their work to IAIFI members with a goal of sparking opportunities for collaboration.
-        * *"Equivariant Contrastive Learning,"* presented by Rumen Dangovski
-        * *"Sparse Equivariant Convolutions for Neutrino Event Classification,"* presented by Taritree Wongjirad and Tess Smidt
-        * *"Can you see the shape of a jet?,"* presented by Akshunna S. Dogra

 ## Past Seminars
 ### Fall 2021